 In the following April, subsequent to a refit at Portsmouth, the fleet sailed from St Helens on 2 May with thirty-four sail-of-the-line in search of the French fleet of Villaret-Joyeuse and more importantly the American grain convoy.
 Two weeks later he learned that the French were at sea and by the end of May was able to bring them to battle.
 He gained his famous victory at the Battle of the Glorious First of June, where his fleet of twenty-five ships captured six, sunk one and dismasted ten of the French fleet of twenty-six ships under Rear-Admiral Louis Thomas Villaret-Joyeuse.
 The latter had left Brest in order to form an escort for the grain convoy which did enter port successfully, re-opening the debate on whether open blockade was the best policy.

 On 22 August he sailed from St Helens with thirty-seven sail-of-the-line, once more cruising in his favourite stretch of water from Ushant to the Scilly Isles, but by 21 September he was back at Torbay.
-A further sortie to sea from 9-29 November ended with the fleet returning to Spithead where it remained for the winter before departing once more on 14 February 1795 with forty-two sail of the line, including five Portuguese, in escort of the East and West India convoys, returning to Spithead after seeing them on their way.
-In the spring Howe, who had been suffering badly from gout, asked to be relieved but was prevailed to go to sea once more when it was known that the French had broken out from Brest.
-In the event a gale drove them back to port and Howe took to the waters of Bath to temper his gout.
+A further sortie to sea from 9-29 November ended with the fleet returning to Spithead where it remained for the winter.
+By now Howe’s health was in decline, and whilst he wintered at Bath he remained in contact with the King who was anxious that his favourite admiral retain the overall command of the Channel Fleet, even if he were not fit to immediately take it to sea.
+A sortie by the Brest fleet at the turn of the year led to Howe resuming the command of the fleet at Spithead in January 1795, and after being detained by adverse winds he put to sea from Torbay on 14 February with forty-two sail of the line, including five Portuguese, in escort of the East and West India convoys.
+By then the French were back in port, and upon returning to Spithead after seeing them on their way Howe was granted leave once more at the end of February, whereupon he took to the waters of Bath to temper his gout.
 Admiral Lord Bridport now became temporary commander of the Channel fleet, a difficult position for both men which culminated in Howe claiming that his subordinate did not show him the proper deference, and stating to his flag-captain Curtis that if he ever did return to sea again he would refuse to serve with Bridport.
 The rift was not surprising as a degree of animosity had existed between the two officers ever since Howe’s spell at the Admiralty.

 He married Mary, the daughter of Colonel Chiverton Hartopp of Welby, Leicestershire on 10 March 1758 and had three daughters, one of whom, Sophia Charlotte married Penn Assheton Curzon, the heir to Viscount Curzon, in 1787, another, Mary, was at court, and the youngest married Lord Altamont.
 His wife died on 9 August 1800 at the age of sixty-eight.